 MyCAA was established with Congressional authorization set forth in Public Law 110-417.

-The DOD's expanded Military Spouse Career Advancement Accounts (MyCAA) program provides $4,000 of Financial Assistance for military spouses who are interested in pursuing degree programs, licenses, certifications and education leading to careers in high growth, high demand portable career fields.
+The DOD's expanded Military Spouse Career Advancement Accounts (MyCAA) program provides $4,000 of Financial Assistance to eligible military spouses who are interested in pursuing degree programs, licenses, certifications and education leading to careers in high growth, high demand portable career fields.
 Portable careers are those that are likely to provide job opportunities in most locations where military service members are stationed.
-The Department of Labor Career One Stop Centers have a full list of targeted industries and occupations.

 As of October 2010, MyCAA funding was reinstated, with the following new program guidelines: